 Have you ever noticed any of those unbelievable lightning photos that some clever photography enthusiast has mastered?
 The fact is that lightning photos are both very challenging to capture and very engaging to viewers.
 A real challenge in photography is capturing fast moving subjects.
 When it comes to either traditional or digital photography, catching electrifying fork lightning is just too much of a enticement to see if we can “win” the challenge.

 So how do we apply our photography skills to capture sharp, brilliant streaks of color over our images?
 Getting great shots of forked lightning is not as difficult as you would think, or have been led to believe.

-As a digital photography teacher I can honestly say that the first thing people do it buy way to much equipment for this exercise.
+As a digital photography teacher I can honestly say that the first thing people do is buy way too much equipment for this exercise.
 You really just need a few simple things.
 A camera and a tripod are the main things.
 A lightning activated shutter trigger can also be helpful but is not necessarily required.

 The main challenge when taking lightning shots is where to position yourself.
 I’ve had many a frustrating time, in the early days of my photography, trying to get the best angle, the best position only to find I had the camera pointed at completely the wrong part of the sky.
 And some of my digital photography lightning exposures were all wrong.
 I was thinking it was as hard as trying to predict a horse race with a crystal ball until I worked out the logic of it all and it started to become a lot of fun.